-There are certain instances in which the propane seller prefers to remain with the company for the predetermined period of time, usually taking on a smaller role in order to acclimate and intrduce employees and customers to ThompsonGas.
+There are certain instances in which the propane seller prefers to remain with the company for the predetermined period of time, usually taking on a smaller role in order to acclimate and introduce employees and customers to ThompsonGas.

 REMAIN WITH THOMPSONGAS

 For some propane sellers, remaining active in the business is a priority.
 We have had great success in specific acquisitions in which propane sellers have selected to remain with ThompsonGas, continuing their career with a true industry leader.